UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A balance scale shows 'Pros' of coal energy as reliable, affordable power and 'Cons' as high emissions, pollution.

-This infographic illustrates that while coal energy offers reliable and affordable power, it comes with the significant drawbacks of high emissions and pollution.
+While coal energy offers reliable and affordable power, it comes with the significant drawbacks of high emissions and severe pollution.

 Coal helped build the modern economy, but it comes with significant drawbacks that are becoming harder to ignore.
-Here is a breakdown of why utilities use it and why many are moving away from it.
+Here is a high-level breakdown of the coal energy pros and cons to help you understand why utilities rely on it and why many are moving away from it.

 Advantages of Coal PowerDisadvantages of Coal Power